kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 When prompted for a project name, you should accept the default choice (`Spaceflights`) as the rest of this tutorial assumes that project name.

-When Kedro has created your project, you can navigate to the [project root directory](./spaceflights_tutorial.md#project-root-directory):
+When Kedro has created the project, navigate to the [project root directory](./spaceflights_tutorial.md#project-root-directory):

 ```bash
 cd spaceflights